 The Woven Child

-For Bourgeois, the fabric works with the themes of identity and sexuality, trauma and memory, guilt and compensation, and functions as metaphors for emotional and psychological states.
+Bourgeois's material works with the themes of identity and sexuality, trauma and memory, guilt and compensation, and functions as metaphors for emotional and psychological states.

 Dimensions: H: 28 x W: 24 cm, stapled